Everything Terrible About TV News in One Bullet Point

 Ahead of Twitter by 70-years, Wheeler had another mantra: "Don't write — telegraph!"
 Because, "Your first ten words are more important than your next 10,000."

 Wheeler's right on both accounts, but unless WREG is hiring an assistant marketing director, the context is jacked.
 Journalists need help telling stories better, not selling them better.
-Nobody can survive on "schizzle" alone, and after a long steady diet of nothing but, I bet there's a lot of folks out there in consumerland ready to prove Wheeler wrong and pounce at the mere mention of a thick, juicy schteak.
+Nobody can survive on "schizzle" alone, and after a long steady diet of nothing but, I bet there's a lot of folks out there in consumer-land ready to prove Wheeler wrong and pounce at the mere mention of a thick, juicy schteak.